Quarterly Results

 Lease liabilities, current and non-current

-As of 30 June 2023, the Group recognised lease liabilities of S$4.4 million on property and equipment leases (31 December 2022: S$2.2 million).
-The increase in lease liabilities was attributable to new leases of office units for Singapore and the renewal of office leases in Hong Kong.
-The increase in lease liabilities was slightly offset by the payments made during the period.
+As of 31 December 2024, the Group recognised lease liabilities of S$2.4 million on property and equipment leases (31 December 2023: S$3.5 million).
+The decrease in lease liabilities was attributable to the payments made during the year.

 Contract liabilities, current and non-current

 Contract liabilities represent revenue received in advance for services revenues to be rendered under the various performance obligations identified in the cord blood, cord lining, cord tissue banking and diagnostics contracts.
-As at 30 June 2023, current and non-current contract liabilities were at S$12.3 million and S$66.9 million respectively (31 December 2022: S$9.0 million and S$67.3 million respectively).
+As at 31 December 2024, current and non-current contract liabilities were at S$10.5 million and S$64.4 million respectively (31 December 2023: S$8.9 million and S$62.1 million respectively).

 Income tax payable